 In exciting recent research, we used the exquisite sensitivity of dynamic EUV scatterometry to better capture nanoscale heat flow, with ~ picometer precision.
 This made it possible to observe, generalize, and understand a surprising experimental finding - an array of closely-spaced nanoscale heat sources can cool more quickly than when spaced far apart, due to better coupling to the phonon spectrum in the substrate.
 We are exploring a broad range of materials and structures to map out this unexpected behavior, first in 1D and now in 2D nanostructures—where in 2D, these effects are even larger.
 Moreover, using these comprehensive data sets, we are working with theory to develop better predictive theories for nanoscale thermal management—from atomistic to hydrodynamic.
 These more advanced theories can replace previous phenomenological models that require the use of geometry-dependent fitting parameters, and can also explain from a fundamental perspective how and why nanoscale heat transport is different.
 We recently found that cooling of 1D and 2D nanoscale hot spots can be far better described if a new and general hydrodynamic heat transport regime is also incorporated.
 These new EUV metrologies can guide the design of energy-efficient nano and quantum devices, where better thermal management is critically needed.

-- Mark Siemens, Qing Li, Ronggui Yang, Keith Nelson, Erik Anderson, Margaret Murnane and Henry Kapteyn, “Measurement of quasi-ballistic heat transport across nanoscale interfaces using ultrafast coherent soft x-ray beams,” Nature Materials 9, 26 (2010).
+Mark Siemens, Qing Li, Ronggui Yang, Keith Nelson, Erik Anderson, Margaret Murnane and Henry Kapteyn, “Quasi-ballistic thermal transport from nanoscale interfaces observed using ultrafast coherent soft X-ray beams,” Nature Materials 9, 26 (2010).
 DOI: 10.1038/nmat2568